 Signposting is an approach to make the scholarly web more friendly to machines.

-HTTP Link headers as a means to clarify patterns that occur repeatedly in scholarly portals.
+as a means to clarify patterns that occur repeatedly in scholarly portals.
+For resources of any media type,

 When visiting scholarly portals, readers can easily figure out landing pages, links to bibliographic records, authorship, etc. But, because portals use different conventions to convey such patterns, machines have a hard time finding their way around.